 Consider, if you will, how monumental a shift occurred in the hearts of those in our Gospel lesson today.
 Mary, who had witnessed firsthand the horror of the crucifixion, is wrought with crushing grief.
-I am sure her mind and heart were flooded with, questions about why this happened to someone that she loved, and someone who was clearly nonthreatening to everyone.
+I am sure her mind and heart were flooded with questions about why this happened to someone that she loved, and someone who clearly was non-threatening to everyone.